realworldocaml/book/en/03-variables-and-functions.md

 let <identifier> = <expr>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As we'll see when we get to the module system in Chapter
+As we'll see when we get to the module system in
-{{{files-modules-and-programs}}}, this same syntax is used for
+[xref](#files-modules-and-programs), this same syntax is used for
 top-level definitions in a module.

 Every variable binding has a _scope_, which is the portion of the code